STORYMIRROR

 Imagine all the people

-My eyes searched for the old man but he was not there.
-Then I saw his table which was laden with flower bouquets and cards.
-There was no sign of the old gentleman.
-Intrigued and confused, I went to the bar counter and asked Dusan, the bartender.
+My eyes searched for the old man but I could not find him.
+Then I looked at his table and gasped!
+It which was laden with flower bouquets and cards.
+There was no sign of the old gentleman though.
+Suddenly I was scared.
+Intrigued and confused, I went to the bar counter to ask Dusan.
 He too was unusually silent and had a pensive look on his face.
 I asked him about the old man and why all those flowers were on his table.

-"You see all those flowers!
-His poor father would wait for him here, every single day, in hope that he would join him at breakfast.
-We have decided to keep that table reserved for ever in his son's honour."
-He told.
+"The poor father would wait for him here, every single day since his son had left; hoping that he would join him.
+We have decided to keep that table reserved for ever in his brave son's honour."
+He told with a heavy heart.

 Rate this content